lycheeverse/lychee/README.md

           Find links in verbatim sections like `pre`- and `code` blocks

       --include-wikilinks
-          Check WikiLinks in Markdown files
+          Check WikiLinks in Markdown files, this requires specifying --base-url

       --index-files <INDEX_FILES>
           When checking locally, resolves directory links to a separate index file.